awesome-pro/neon-website/content/docs/guides/branch-restore.md

 #### Automatic backups

-In case you need to rollback a restore, Neon preserves the branch's final state before the restore operation in an automatically created backup branch, which takes the following format:
+In case you need to rollback a restore, Unique preserves the branch's final state before the restore operation in an automatically created backup branch, which takes the following format:

 ```
 {branch_name}_old_{head_timestamp}
 ```

 You can use this backup to rollback the restore operation if necessary.
-The backup branches are listed on the **Branches** page in the Neon Console among your other branches.
+The backup branches are listed on the **Branches** page in the Unique Console among your other branches.

 This backup becomes the parent of your original branch, which makes rolling back the restore operation simple: [Reset from parent](/docs/manage/branches#reset-a-branch-from-parent).